TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 - Native of Lustria
 - Lore of Lustria (Wizards only)

 **Magic:**
-A Serpent Priestess is a Wizard who uses spells from the Lore of Lustria.
+A Serpent Priestess is a Level 1 Wizard who uses spells from the Lore of Lustria.

 A Serpent Priestess may be upgraded to:
 - Wizard Level 2 for +35 points